 Having a prescription can help, but a jury may still find you guilty of driving under the influence.
 If you are impaired, even if on legally prescribed medication, you may still have violated the plain language of the statute.
 Put another way, a prescription is a shield, not a sword.

-I am writing this on New Year's Eve, 2017.
+As I am writing this, it is New Year's Eve, 2017 here in Cleveland, Tennessee.
 But this applies any time there is a question of intoxication and driving-or, under current law, even getting near your car when drunk.

 If you are caught in this situation, it is probably in your best interest to talk to a lawyer.
 And-probably-the sooner, the better.